-Luke 10:27 was founded to bring healing to a hurting world.
+Luke 10:27 is a Christian Missional Church in Denham Springs that was founded to bring healing to a hurting world.
 There is no better way to answer that call than through LOVE!

-In the early 1900s these springs were bought by the Methodist Camp Meeting Association.
+In the early 1900s the Methodist Camp Meeting Association bought these springs.
 Believing in the healing power of God, the Methodists erected a tabernacle, held revivals, and experienced the holy presence of God.

 Water has played a major role in the history of Denham Springs.